omonimus1/blog-jade-rubick/content/posts/2021-08-05--bundled-hiring/index.md

 * We never found a way to do this with specialized positions.
 In general, think of this as supplementing your usual approach.

+* One concern people had about this process was that the candidate wouldn’t have the experience of knowing which team they would be on.
+Usually we would narrow it down to the team or teams they would be eligible for, and then let the candidate choose.
+We typically would have the hiring manager interview the person as a final interview.
+That helped ensure there was a good mutual match.

 ### What do you think?

 Did I miss anything?
 Do you have experience with bundled hiring elesewhere?
 I'd love to hear your thoughts or your experiences as you implement bundled hiring.